GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 In Figure \ref{fig:Rubin-corner}, we show the joint posteriors for the four fitted parameters from the constant magnification fit in a corner plot. \textsc{GausSN} estimates $\Delta = 26.41^{+3.33}_{-3.29}$ days, a 12.61\% precision estimate, and $\beta = 1.37^{+0.21}_{-0.17}$.
 Although modeling this object is simpler than modeling the Roman objects, for example, because it is not subject to microlensing effects, the sparsity of the data clearly provides a challenge to the model.
 Even so, the time delay and magnification are still accurately recovered by \textsc{GausSN}.

-On a population level, \textsc{GausSN} shows effectivenesss in recovering a time delay that is close in absolute value to the true time delay.
-In the top row of Figure \ref{fig:Rubin-recovery}, we show the distribution of $\Delta_{\text{fit}} - \Delta_{\text{true}}$ by subclass of SN. \textsc{GausSN} retrieves 40.67\% of time delays within $\pm 1$ day of the truth, 69.15\% within $\pm 3$ days, and 79.89\% within $\pm 5$ days.
-We also find that 40.66\% of systems have fractional errors of less than 5\%.
-Therefore, regardless of the value of the time delay, the \textsc{GausSN} time-delay estimate is consistently close to the truth.
+On a population level for the constant magnification simulations, \textsc{GausSN} shows effectivenesss in recovering time delays that are close in absolute value to the true time delays.
+In the top row of Figure \ref{fig:Rubin-recovery}, we show the distribution of $\Delta_{\text{fit}} - \Delta_{\text{true}}$ by type of SN for both the constant magnification fits and sigmoid magnification fits.
+With the constant magnification model, \textsc{GausSN} retrieves 40.78\% of time delays within $\pm 1$ day of the truth, 69.20\% within $\pm 3$ days, and 79.92\% within $\pm 5$ days.
+We also find that 40.67\% of systems have fractional errors of less than 5\%.
+With the sigmoid magnification model, the performance is slightly reduced, but follow the same trends seen in the results on the Roman simulations.
+Notably, there does appear to be a slight bias in the median of the distribution of $\Delta_{\text{fit}} - \Delta_{\text{true}}$ of -0.417 days that is introduced when fitting with the sigmoid magnification model.
+As discussed further in \S\ref{sec:discussion}, it will be important to marginalize over the choice of microlensing parameterization to mitigate any potential bias introduced by a single microlensing function, as may be present in these results.
+On the whole, though, the \textsc{GausSN} time-delay estimate is consistently close to the truth, with only a slight and anticipated performance decrease when assuming an incorrect magnification model.

-In addition, the uncertainties on the time delays are well-calibrated, as shown in the CDF of $(\Delta_{\text{fit}} - \Delta_{\text{true}})/\sigma_{\Delta}$ in the bottom row of Figure \ref{fig:Rubin-recovery}.
-The fraction of SNe for which the true time delay is captured within the 68\% and 95\% CI, calculated from the $16^{\text{th}}$ and $84^{\text{th}}$ percentiles of the posterior samples, is 52.01\% and 80.60\%, respectively.
-We report these results broken down by subclass of SN in Table \ref{tab:Rubin-results}.
+As with the Roman simulations, we check that the uncertainties on the time delays are well-calibrated by evaluating the distribution of $(\Delta_{\text{fit}} - \Delta_{\text{true}})/\sigma_{\Delta}$.
+We plot the CDF of this distribution in the bottom row of Figure \ref{fig:Rubin-recovery}.
+The fraction of SNe for which the true time delay is captured within the 68\% and 95\% CI, calculated from the $16^{\text{th}}$ and $84^{\text{th}}$ percentiles of the posterior samples, is 51.88\% and 80.57\%, respectively, for the constant magnification fits.
+With the sigmoid magnification model, 50.54\% and 78.62\% of true time delays are recovered within the 68\% and 95\% CI.
+The uncertainties are generally underestimated, as was seen in the results from the Roman simulations.
+We report these results broken down by type of SN in Table \ref{tab:Rubin-results}.